yada-98/introduction-to-data-science/intro-to-data-science.md

 - The project only involves a single R file in the repository [FinalRAssignment.R](FinalRAssignment.R).
 - After downloading the datasets from the source, please put them in the same directory as the R file.
-- Explore the script from start to end in RStudio by executing each code block sequentially (e.g. using Shift + Enter) to reproduce the analysis and results presented in the report.
+- Explore the script from start to end in RStudio by executing each code block sequentially (e.g. by pasting each block to the RStudio console) to reproduce the analysis and results presented in the report.